-On behalf of the Board of Directors and management of Canadian National Railway Company (the "Company"), we cordially invite you to attend the annual meeting of shareholders that will be held this year at The Hotel Saskatchewan, Regency Ballroom, 2125 Victoria Avenue, Regina, Saskatchewan (Canada) on Tuesday, April 25, 2017, at 9:00 a.m.
-(Central Standard Time), 11:00 a.m.
+On behalf of the Board of Directors and management of Canadian National Railway Company (the "Company"), we cordially invite you to attend the annual meeting of shareholders that will be held this year at The Omni King Edward Hotel, Sovereign Ballroom, Lobby Level, 37 King Street East, Toronto, Ontario, Canada on Tuesday, April 24, 2018, at 10:00 a.m.
 (Eastern Daylight Time).

 This management information circular (the "Information Circular") describes the business to be conducted at the meeting and provides information on executive compensation and CN's governance practices.
-In addition to these items, we will discuss highlights of our 2016 performance and our plans for the future.
-You will have the opportunity to meet and interact with your directors and the senior officers of the Company.
+In addition to these items, we will discuss highlights of our 2017 performance and our plans for the future.